 Also, given that ISB follows the “case study” methodology – it is important to have a diverse opinion in the classroom so that the quality of participation is higher.
 This is good news for people who bring a different perspective.

-So you have been a topper/ranker/any-term-that-says-you’re-a-high-achiever all of your life.
-You typically went to one of the IITs and have ended up with an obscenely high GMAT score.
-Moreover, you work for an employer that most people would die (or kill) for.
+So you have been a topper/ranker/any-term-that-says-you’re-a-high-achiever all your life.
+Typically, you must have gone to one of the IITs and have ended up with an obscenely high GMAT score.
+Moreover, you work for an employer that most people would die (or kill) to work for.

 You have a very high chance of getting in!
-I don’t need to say this to you.
+We don’t need to say this to you.

 Just a word of caution:

-So, not many people can claim of having the demographic profile you enjoy.
-You typically work for a very underrepresented industry.
+So, not many people can boast of having the demographic profile that you have.
+Typically, you’re someone who works in a very underrepresented industry.
 Say, you are an NIFT graduate working in the merchandising department of Levi Strauss.
 Or you are a doctor who practices in the Vidarbha region.
-Or how about an Army major who has served on the Siachen glacier.
+Or how about an Army major who has served on the Siachen glacier?
 Foreign applicants fall in this pool too.

 There is only one thing for you to be worried about:

-Most people in this category end up not having great GMAT scores – which is fine as long as it is above 600 (read why here!).
+Most people in this category end up not having great GMAT scores – which is fine as long as it is above 600.
 So, you need to help address concerns about your ability to manage the coursework.
-The second part of the concern would be – no one in your industry NEEDs an MBA so what would be your “why”.
-If you can articulate clearly on how an MBA is going to help you then you should pretty much nail the application.
+The second part of the concern would be – no one in your industry needs an MBA, so what’s your reason for doing this MBA?
+If you can articulate clearly how an MBA is going to help you then you should pretty much nail the application.

 Typically you come with one of 3 issues in your application:

-(i) You have a gap in your academic record – typically patchy with “breaks”
+You have a gap in your academic record – it is patchy, with breaks in between

-(iii) Your GMAT score is about 50-point lower than your peer group’s.
+Your GMAT score is about 50 points lower than your peer group’s

 In some cases, you may have more than one issue to tackle.

-ISB is really worried about taking you in the Class of 2019 because you just don’t seem exciting enough for them to take you in.
+ISB will be really worried about taking you in the Class of 2019 because you just don’t seem exciting enough for them.

-There is nothing wrong with your profile but ISB is just confused on how to evaluate you.
-There are just too many of your ilk applying this year.
-With the startup scene slowing down, and tech & manufacturing sector not looking very rosy in the face of automation – there are just a LOT of applicants this year who have similar profiles as yours.
+There is nothing wrong with your profile but ISB will just be confused about how to evaluate you.
+There are just too many of your ilk applying every year.
+With the startup scene slowing down, and tech & manufacturing sector not looking very rosy in the face of automation – there are just a LOT of applicants this year who have profiles similar to yours.

 Here are 3 key things you need to do: